Egress Gateway Best Practices

 172.22.49.20 43.163.1.23

-All Cluster Outbound Traffic Through Egress Nodes
+All External Cluster Traffic Through Egress Nodes

-If you want all Pods' outbound traffic in the cluster to go through Egress nodes, you can use podSelector: {} to select all cluster Pods:
+To route all external traffic from all Pods in the cluster through Egress nodes, use podSelector: {} to select all Pods:

 apiVersion: cilium.io/v2